 Southern Legal Counsel (SLC)

 Pro Bono Program Intern: The Pro Bono Program utilizes volunteers to provide much needed additional representation, advocacy, and assistance to Floridians in need.
 SLC regularly houses law clerks and undergraduate interns throughout the year, with 5-10 spots available each semester.
 Schedules and tasks will vary, but all work is non-clerical and substantive.
 Students are asked to commit to at least 10 hours per week, working in our office in Gainesville.
 FL.
 Remote work may be available for students not located in/near Gainesville.
-For specific requirements and detailed job descriptions, visit https://www.southernlegal.org/www-southernlegal-org/pro-bono.
-Complete Registration Form.
-Those interested in working with SLC should contact Samantha Howell, Pro Bono Director, at email@example.com or 352-271-8890.
+For specific requirements and full position descriptions, visit https://www.southernlegal.org/volunteer.
+To apply, please email a cover letter, resume, writing sample and unofficial transcript (in PDF) to email@example.com.
+Please indicate the position applying for in the subject.
+Be sure to include which semester you are available..

 American Red Cross